Delicious Italian Pot Roast with Pasta otherwise known as a Stracotto.

 - 1 Large Onion diced

-- 1 tbsp Gia Garlic Puree or 6 cloves of garlic, crushed.
+- 1 tablespoon Gia Garlic Puree or 6 cloves of garlic, crushed.

-- 1 tbsp Gia Sundried Tomato Puree or 2 tbsp tomato puree
+- 1 tablespoon Gia Sundried Tomato Puree or 2 tablespoon tomato puree

 - 400 ml Red wine